syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 </ContentPage>
 {% endhighlight %}

+You can download the entire sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/CustomSelection-SelectionBackground518926149).
 The following output rendered when the background color is set to the selected item:

 ![](SfListView_images/SfListView-Selection-3.png)